Yananach/airbnb_project-/README.md

 ### Recommendations

--Remove the “Contact Me” flow altogether in favor of “Book It” and “Instant Book”.
+-Remove the “Contact Me” flow altogether in favor of “Book It” and “Instant Book” (where available).
 -Require hosts to respond to initial message and encourage active communication between guests and hosts.
 -Recommend that guests leave a certain number of characters.
 -Change the listing neighborhood to mandatory.
 -encourage customers to write comments.
+-Let customers rate the properties and create a general rating.